 How to Use a Money Market Account to Reach Your Savings Goals

-For savers who want to bolster their progress towards their financial goals, a money market account can be the preferred choice over a typical savings account.
+For savers who want to accelerate their progress towards their financial goals, a money market account can be a better option than a typical savings account.

-Learn more about money market accounts and how you can use them to build savings.
+To learn more about money market accounts and how you can use them to build your savings, read on.

 What is a Money Market Account (MMA)?

-A money market account is an interest-bearing deposit account that shares many features with a savings account but it is often designed for higher balances and it may come with more ways to access those funds.
+A money market account is an interest-bearing deposit account that has many similarities to a savings account.
+However, it is usually designed for higher balances and may come with more ways to access those funds.

 How it is similar to a savings account

 Like a savings account, you can deposit and withdraw money from a money market account, and the balance kept in the account will likely earn interest.
 When held at FDIC-insured banks2, the money in savings accounts and money market accounts is covered by the exact same deposit insurance in the event of bank failure.

 Money market accounts often reward savers with larger balances, so maintaining those balances may earn a higher interest rate, allowing savers to grow their cash faster than with a savings account.
 Money market accounts may also have higher monthly fees, which require larger balances to waive those fees.
 However, money market accounts from online banks tend to have no monthly fees or minimum balance requirements.